 On August 12, 2014, Steen signed onto WWE.
 He changed his name to Kevin Owens in honor of his son Owen and his favorite wrestler: the late, great Owen Hart.
 He made his debut at NXT TakeOver: R Evolution, defeating CJ Parker, and then re-appearing after the main event match to power-bomb his “frenemy” Sami Zayn on the ring apron.
 You can check out the lead-up to that sick bump in the video below.
 This is where Owens turns full-blown evil:

 Kevin’s rise to the top happened very rapidly.
 Owens captured the NXT Championship only two months after making his NXT in-ring debut.
 At NXT TakeOver: Rival in February 2015, he took out Zayn for NXT’s top prize.
-But Owens’ charisma and physicality couldn’t be contained to WWE’s farm league, as he soon made his debut on the main roster, laying out John Cena.
+Owens’ charisma and physicality couldn’t be contained in WWE’s farm league.
+As he soon made his debut on the main roster, laid out 15-time world champion John Cena.
 Here’s a look at Owens’ epic debut, as he takes out a true living legend in the industry.
 Owens squashed Cena almost immediately:

 Owens would reach a career high in 2016, when he captured the WWE Universal Championship on the August 29th edition of Raw.
 He may have had “a tiny bit of help” from Triple H in winning the big red belt, but he has since solidified himself as a beast in the main event scene.
 As Universal Champion, Owens has put down Seth Rollins on numerous occasions.
 He also retained his gold against Roman Reigns at Raw’s most recent pay per view: WWE Roadblock: End of the Line.
 But behind each major victory was Chris Jericho meddling in the match and affecting the outcome.
-That’s why Y2J will be suspended above the ring in a shark tank, when Reigns challenges Owens for the title at the upcoming Royal Rumble event.
+That’s why Y2J was suspended above the ring in a shark tank when Reigns challenged Owens for the title at the 2017 Royal Rumble event.